 Soft White Hamburger Buns

 This recipe for Soft White Hamburger Buns is exactly what you want for burgers, turkey burgers, or chicken sandwiches.
-This easy recipe doesn't use milk or eggs and it creates delicious homemade ha
+This easy recipe doesn't use milk or eggs and it creates delicious homemade soft and fluffy homemade hamburger buns that doesn't break!

 If you love making homemade bread, check out some of my other favorite recipes like Organic French Baguettes With Instant Yeast, Sourdough Crescent Rolls, Lemon Rosemary Sourdough Bread, or Honey Butter Dinner Rolls.

-soft white hamburger buns on a cooling rack on a white marble counter.
+soft white hamburger buns with sesame seeds on a serving platter on a white marble counter with burger toppings in bowls.

 A Quick Look At The Recipe